-This tangy creamy cilantro sauce can be used for tacos, sandwiches, grain bowls, salads, and so much more.
-Totally plant-based, made with cashews (without dairy or mayo).
+This tangy cilantro cashew cream can be used on tacos, sandwiches, grain bowls, salads, and so much more.
+Totally plant-based, made with cashews (no dairy or mayo).

 Key Ingredients + Substitutions

 - Cashews: This sauce has no dairy or mayo.
-Instead, I use soaked raw cashews, which blend up into a smooth, creamy texture, lending this dairy-free sauce body.
-Roasted cashews technically work, too – they just have a nuttier flavor.
+Instead, it relies on soaked raw cashews, which blend up into a smooth, creamy texture, lending this dairy-free sauce body.
+Roasted cashews will technically work – they just have a nuttier flavor.
 You can also sub with blanched almonds.

-- Cilantro: You’ll need an entire bunch of cilantro here (a.k.a. coriander to my friends across the pond).
+- Cilantro: You’ll need an entire bunch of cilantro here (a.k.a. “coriander” to my friends across the pond).
 No need to drive yourself crazy picking off individual leaves, though.
-Just discard the tough bottoms, and use the leaves and tender stems for the sauce.
+Just discard the tough bottom stems, and use the leaves and tender stems for the sauce.

 - Garlic: For a little kick.